tdr-autosync/mi-fork-django_rest_framework_jwt/docs/index.md

 * `include`: add token id claims to tokens, but continue accepting old tokens without them
 * `require`: add token id claims to tokens, and reject tokens that lack them

-The default has been to include these claims since version 1.17, so when upgrading
+The default has been to include these claims since version 1.17.

 For new installations, please override the default and set this to `require`, as every token will have an id from the outset.